Murkguy/TheMurk/Draft Version 0.1/home.md

 ### The Schools of Magic

 Academies of magic group spells into eight categories called schools of magic.
-Scholars, particularly wizards, apply these categories to all spells, believing that all magic functions in essentially the same way, whether it derives from rigorous study or is bestowed by a deity.
+Scholars, particularly magisters, apply these categories to all spells, believing that all magic functions in essentially the same way, whether it derives from rigorous study or is bestowed by a deity.

 The schools of magic help describe spells; they have no rules of their own, although some rules refer to the schools.